OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 The table below lists the compiler and linker switches which should be used under Visual Studio.
 Refer to Howard and LeBlanc's Writing Secure Code (Microsoft Press) for a detailed discussion; or *[Protecting Your Code with Visual C++ Defenses](https://docs.microsoft.com/en-us/archive/msdn-magazine/2008/march/security-briefs-protecting-your-code-with-visual-c-defenses)* in Security Briefs by Michael Howard.
 In the table below, "Visual Studio" refers to nearly all versions of the development environment, including Visual Studio 5.0 and 6.0.

 For a project compiled and linked with hardened settings, those settings can be verified with BinScope.
-BinScope is a verification tool from Microsoft that analyzes binaries to ensure that they have been built in compliance with Microsoft's Security Development Lifecycle (SDLC) requirements and recommendations.
+BinScope is a verification tool from Microsoft that analyzes binaries to ensure that they have been built-in compliance with Microsoft's Security Development Lifecycle (SDLC) requirements and recommendations.
 See the *[BinScope Binary Analyzer](https://www.microsoft.com/en-us/download/details.aspx?id=44995)* download page for details.

 ![VStudioWarningOptionsTable](../assets/C-Based_Toolchain_Hardening_VStudioWarningOptionsTable.png)